-You own a store (hypothetically) selling let's say, balloons.
-Your profits are low because, well you sell balloons Approaches an individual with a pocket of cash prepared to purchase a lifetime supply of balloons and. . . . he enters the balloon store down the street.
-Why?
-Because the individual is in a wheelchair and your store is not wheelchair accessible.
+You own a store (hypothetically) selling balloons.
+Your profits are low; it would seem balloons are not in high demand.
+Approaches an individual with a pocket of cash prepared to purchase a lifetime supply of balloons, but he enters the balloon store down the street instead.

 As it would turn out, this man uses a wheelchair, and your balloon store doesn't have a ramp.
 This customer would've saved your business, all you needed was a wheelchair ramp; shame.